LangdalP/GoTimer/README.md

 2. Check that it's working by opening up a cmd and writing python -V. It should print the python version
 3. If you installed it, but writing python -V does not work, it is not in the path.
 Google "put python in path windows" to fix.
 4. Put the cfg in the listener folder in your own cfg folder
-5. Install flask, tkinter and requests.
-You do this by:
-6. In cmd, write pip install flask
-7. In cmd, write pip install tkinter (it is probably already installed)
-8. in cmd, write pip install requests
 9. Go to the GoTimer folder and double-click the run_go_timer.bat file.
 A timer window should appear.

 **For Ubuntu users, here's a more detailed how-to:**